Bluey (1976 TV series): Main

+Recurring / guests

 Overview

-Bluey was set at Melbourne's Russell Street Police Headquarters, with "Bluey" Hills heading his own squad ("Department B"), due to his inability to work within the existing police squads.
+Bluey was set at Melbourne's Russell Street Police Headquarters, with 'Bluey' Hills heading his own squad ('Department B'), due to his inability to work within the existing police squads.
 Department B was given cases that the other departments could not readily solve by conventional means, with Hills applying his unconventional methods to bring about their resolution.

 Bluey was supported in his investigations by newly assigned Det.
 Gary Dawson (John Diedrich) long-time cohort Sgt.
 Monica Rourke (Gerda Nicolson), and undercover officer Det.
 Sgt.
 Reg Truscott (Terry Gill), who spent his time ostensibly working as a small-time burglar, and supplying Bluey with information on the activities of local criminals.
 Victoria Quilter also featured in early episodes as Dawson's girlfriend Jo Goldman, later replaced by Mercia Deane-Johns as Debbie Morley.
 Whilst a constant thorn in the side of the Assistant Commissioner (Ken Goodlet) and Superintendent (Fred Parslow), Bluey's methods were highly effective—while other squads didn't want him as a part of their team, they still sought him out when they could not get the job done.

-Unlike other Australian TV series where it was common practice to shoot interior scenes on 2.5 cm quadruplex videotape and outdoor shots on film, the series was entirely shot on colour film.
+Unlike other Australian TV series, where it was common practice to shoot interior scenes on 2.5cm quadruplex videotape and outdoor shots on film, the series was entirely shot on colour film.
 The final episode, "Son of Bluey", featured an appearance by actor Don Barker as Det.
 Sgt.
 Harry White—the same character he played in Homicide.